 FY 2014 S.A.F.E. and Senior SAFE Annual Report file size 1MB

 What happened in the Commonwealth’s S.A.F.E. and Senior SAFE programs in 2014?
 This report includes exciting results from the first year of Senior SAFE.
 It also focuses on evaluation results from our 3rd and 6th grade evaluation tools.
 These tools allow us to prove that students are learning what we think we are teaching, and to know where there is room for improvement.
 Massachusetts may well be the only state in the nation that is conducting this sort of rigorous, consistent evaluation of its public fire education

 FY ’16 S.A.F.E. and Senior SAFE Awards Announced

 The Department of Fire Services is pleased to announce that the FY ’16 Student Awareness of Fire Education (S.A.F.E.) and Senior SAFE grants have been awarded to 229 local fire departments.

 FY ’15 Year-End Reports

 The FY 2015 Year End Report is due on January 29, 2016.
 If not all funds have been expended, please fill out an extension form.
 Once approved, remaining funds must be spent by June 30, 2016.
 After that, any unspent funds must be returned to the Department of Fire Services.

 FY 2015 Fire Safety House Year End Report Form

-Here is the FY ’12 Fire Safety House Year-End Report form.
-Fire departments that are the hosts of the fire district’s fire safety house received funds for maintenance of the fire safety houses.
-Please complete this report and if there are any leftover funds either request a six-month extension or return them.
+The FY ’15 Fire Safety House Year-End Report form should be completed by fire departments that host their fire district’s fire safety house and received funds for maintenance.
+If there are any leftover funds either request a six-month extension or return them.